- A quick glance at what nibbler tool to use

 Choosing the best nibbler?

 Nibblers have no problem cutting sheet metal around corners, angles, and even intricate shapes.
-I would say the only drawback is the price for DIY, as there are cheaper tools for cutting only straight lines like electric shears.
+I would say the only drawback is the price for DIY, as there are cheaper tools for cutting only straight lines, like electric shears.

 #1 The best quality and value nibbler

-The Makita JN1601 16 Gauge 5 Amp nibbler is a better-sized tool for general use and is easier to handle while being a bit cheaper than the 10 gauge version.
+The model is a better-sized shape for general-purpose use and is easier to handle while being a bit cheaper than the bigger options!

-#1 The nibbler tool with the most power
+#2 The nibbler tool with the most power

 Want better portability with a cordless nibbler?